-Email has become one of the primary methods of communicating information to veterinary clients, and can be the foundation of a successful businesses marketing strategy.
+Email has become one of the primary methods of communicating information to veterinary clients and can be the foundation of a successful business marketing strategy.
 But it is important to realize that while there are benefits of emailing clients, there are also challenges, and these may be impacting your ability to communicate important information to your clients.

 What are the benefits of emailing?

 It’s inexpensive – You have the ability to reach hundreds or thousands of people with the same message for a very low cost, or perhaps no cost at all.
 Emails can also be created relatively quickly, and made to look very appealing and easy to read.